biosimulators/Biosimulators_utils/docs-src/tutorial_cli.rst

 #.
 Add the Vega file to the COMBINE/OMEX archive and its manifest with the format ``http://purl.org/NET/mediatypes/application/vega+json``.

 Example COMBINE/OMEX archives with SBGN maps converted to Vega are available `here <https://github.com/biosimulators/Biosimulators_test_suite/tree/deploy/examples/>`_.
+The directory includes both example SBGN and converted Vega files.
+Note, this Vega file must be further processed by BioSimulations (to combine the diagram with simulation results).
+A complete Vega file is available `here <https://github.com/biosimulators/Biosimulators_tutorials/tree/dev/tutorials/data/Elowitz-Nature-2000-Repressilator.process-description-map.vg.json>`_.

 Validate a modeling project